The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Discussion and future perspective

 Now that we have thoroughly characterized the \galacc sensitivity to a number of observational effects and further clarified its physical origin, we move on to discuss the implications of such knowledge and investigate future developments it inspires.

-\subsection{Which surveys can be used to measure the galaxy-Lyman-$\alpha$ cross-correlation?}
+\subsection{Which surveys can be used to measure the galaxy--Lyman-$\alpha$ cross-correlation?}

 Leveraging our results presented in Sec.~\ref{sec:results_obs}, we can outline which current and planned surveys might be able to faithfully measure the \galacc either using available data or with additional observational efforts.
 In Table~\ref{tab:surveys} we provide a list of ongoing or planned surveys.
 For each of them we list the expected number of spectra, their spectral resolution, the S/N and the area covered around each line of sight.
 It reveals that a number of ongoing surveys can potentially be used to greatly extend the measure of the \galacc.
 For instance, the WEAVE-QSO survey appears to be a promising candidate to extend observations of this quantity if complemented with observations of the fields around the QSO (at the moment there are no WEAVE-IFU observations planned for these fields; Welsh, private comm.), or by identifying galaxies through their absorption features in the spectra themselves.
+However, its sensitivity may not be sufficient to detect galaxies at the redshift discussed in this paper.
 Similarly, the `High-Redshift Sample' obtained as part of the 4MOST-QSO survey \citep{4MOST-QSO} is poised to obtain a large number of spectra of $z\geq6$ QSOs at intermediate spectral resolution but without information on the surrounding fields.
 Should this information be available through complimentary surveys, the potential of the \galacc could be fully exploited.
 Finally, the combination of DESI and of its legacy survey can deliver an accurate measurement of this cross-correlation, although the impact of the Legacy Surveys completeness for galaxies at $z\sim6$ has to be assessed before any definitive claim can be made.
-Overall, our work shine an optimistic light on the possibility to use ongoing or forthcoming surveys for the measurement of the \galacc.
-Many of such QSOs are too faint for traditional \Lya studies (which require high S/N to resolve individual features, making their observations prohibitively expensive for faint objects), but the resilience of the \galacc to noise (see Sec.~\ref{subsec:noise_specres}) entails that they could potentially be used for this measurement.